-The Wrong Customers Waste Time, Money and Energy
+Chasing The Wrong Customers Waste Time, Money, and Energy

 The Right Customers Drive Profitable Growth

-Ideal target client profiles are also known as ideal target buyer profiles or ideal target customer profiles.
-Regardless of what you call them, do you know what percent of your existing pipeline deals fit your ideal target client profile?
+Ideal target client profiles are also known as ideal target buyer profiles, ideal target customer profiles, and ideal buyer personas.
+Regardless of what you call them, do you know what percent of deals in your existing pipeline fit your ideal target client profile?

 You should.
-Sales teams with clearly defined buyer profiles and clearly defined target markets outperform sales teams that do not by 24% to 44%.
+Sales teams with clearly defined buyer profiles and clearly defined target markets outperform sales teams that do not by 24 to 44 percent.

 The Definition of Bad Customers